Who is this article for?

 - We only monitor email attachments; email message content is not accessed, monitored, or changed.

 - You cannot edit the authenticating administrator information once you register the cloud service.
-If you need to change that information, you must deauthorize and reauthorize the Gmail data source.
+If you need to change that information, you must deauthorize and reauthorize the Gmail connection.

-- Data sources are not available in the Code42 federal environment.
+- Email service connections are not available in the Code42 federal environment.

-Code42 temporarily streams files from your data source to the Code42 cloud to calculate the file hash.
+Code42 temporarily streams files from your cloud or email service to the Code42 cloud to calculate the file hash.
 This may be reported as users downloading files.

 Code42 never stores file contents or writes them to disk during this process.